ValentinBELYN/icmplib/README.md

 - `DestinationUnreachable`: Destination Unreachable message is generated by the host or its inbound gateway to inform the client that the destination is unreachable for some reason.
 - `TimeExceeded`: Time Exceeded message is generated by a gateway to inform the source of a discarded datagram due to the time to live field reaching zero.
 A Time Exceeded message may also be sent by a host if it fails to reassemble a fragmented datagram within its time limit.

-Use the `message` property to retrieve the error message.

-`ICMPError` subclasses have properties to retrieve the response (`reply` property) and the specific message of the error (`message` property).
+Use the `message` property to get the error message. `ICMPError` subclasses have a `reply` property to retrieve the response.

 <br>